Gyungbu/beta_meta/README.md

-# beta_meta
-Meta-analysis with Heterogeneity Test

-The whole beta_meta folder should be downloaded.
+# Beta-Meta: a meta-analysis application considering heterogeneity among genome-wide association studies

+Beta-Meta is a meta-analysis application considering heterogeneity among GWAS studies.
+It uses the pandas library to deal with dataframes from excel input files.

+Beta-Meta consists of two versions: python script version and exe application.

+Please just download the folder below that corresponds to the version you want.
+	1. python script version : 'beta_meta_script'
+	2. python exe application version : 'beta_meta_exe'

-The list of required packages was shown in the requiremets.txt file.
+The list of required packages for python script version is shown in the 'requirements.txt' file.

+## How to use

+When Beta-Meta is executed in the following way, the 'meta_output.xlsx' file in the 'output' folder is created or modified.

+1. python script version
 When you run the command below, the code will be executed.

 $ find -name beta_meta.py | xargs python

 or

-$ python 'Absolute path of beta_meta.py'
+$ python 'The Absolute path of beta_meta.py file'

+2. python exe application version
+When you click the 'BetaMeta.exe' file, the application will be executed.

+## Data Description

 ### <Input file - Precautions>
 1. All values ('PHENOTYPE', 'SNP', 'EFFECT_ALLELE', 'NON_EFFECT_ALLELE', 'P_VAL') should be written.